dcsil/Cyberity-App/README.md

 ### Features/Pages
 * Login/Signup Pages
 * Dashboard
-  * This is the main page to give anaylsts an overview of current and recent threat information/statistics
+  * This is the main page to give analysts an overview of current and recent threat information/statistics
+  * Currently data is being automatically fetched every 10 minutes which is customizable based on client needs/limitations
+  * We went for a minimalistic design based on our user research feedback
 * Insider Threats Page
   * Lists detected threats by user and datetime
   * Ability to filter threats by active/contained/false